 Florida Registered Agent

-How it Works: The Job of Your Florida Registered Agent
+How It Works: Florida Registered Agent Service

 - The individual must be a resident of Florida.

 - The individual must make available their name and street address to be included in the public records of Florida as your registered agent.
 The street address, called the registered office, must be a physical address in Florida.
 A P.O.
 Box or mailbox service is almost never allowed since the agent must personally sign for your document.